abhiTronix/vidgear/README.md

 # Documentation

-The complete documentation for all VidGear classes and functions can be found in the link below:
+The complete documentation for all VidGear APIs and  functions can be found in the link below:

 * [**Wiki Documentation - English**][wiki]